davisvle/davisvle/README.md

   Uses retrieval-augmented generation to draft cited, copy-ready answers with a confidence score, cutting hours of repetitive work to seconds.
 Ships with synthetic sample data.

+- 📊 **[Service Desk Analytics](https://github.com/davisle345/service-desk-analytics)** (Python · pandas · Streamlit · SQLite)
+  — turns years of raw IT support tickets into an interactive dashboard that shows what's driving the workload, how fast issues get resolved, and where automation would pay off.
+Sanitizes the export first (identities hashed, free text dropped), computes service KPIs and SLA compliance, and generates an automated performance report.
+Built on real, fully anonymized tickets.

 ---

 ## 📫 Let's Connect